wulfdewolf/wulfdewolf.github.io/_projects/thesis.md

 category: work
 ---

-For my master's thesis for the degree of MSc in Applied Sciences and Engineering: Computer Science, I worked on transfer learning in Brain-Computer Interfaces (BCI).
+This project was my master's thesis for the degree of MSc in Applied Sciences and Engineering: Computer Science, at the [Vrije Universiteit Brussel](https://www.vub.be/en).
+I worked on transfer learning in Brain-Computer Interfaces (BCI).
 In an [article](https://arxiv.org/abs/2103.05247) published by a collaboration between Facebook and Google, it was found that language-pretrained GPT2 could transfer to solving tasks unrelated to language.
 Sometimes even without finetuning.
 The goal of my thesis was to verify how well it could classify electroencephalography (EEG, brain waves).
 While the results were not spectacular, I did find some knowledge transfer from the language domain to the EEG domain.